streambim/streambim-widget-api/README.md

 ##### Callbacks

 * `pickedObject` (function, optional) Function to be called whenever the user picks an object in StreamBIM.
-The function has one argument, which is an object containing the picked 3D coordinate and the GUID of the picked object.
+The function has one argument, which is an object containing `point` - the picked 3D coordinate and `guid` - the GUID of the picked object.

 * `spacesChanged` (function, optional) Function to be called whenever the user enteres or leaves a space.
 The function has one argument which is an array of IFC space GUIDs, sorted from the smallest to the largest space.